Radia Grace White Murphree, 92 - The Panolian

 Radia Grace White Murphree, 92

-Radia Grace White Murphree, 92, of Batesville, MS, passed away peacefully Tuesday November 22, 2022 at Fernbrooke Personal Care Home in Houston, MS. The family will receive friends Sunday November 27, 2022 from 2pm until 2:45pm at Wells Funeral Home.
-A graveside service will follow at 3pm at Magnolia Cemetery.
+Radia Grace White Murphree, 92, of Batesville, passed away peacefully Tuesday, Nov.
+22, 2022, at Fernbrooke Personal Care Home in Houston.

 Grace was married to the late, Walter Gundolphus “Buddy” Murphree, Sr. and together they spent 22 years traveling with the military which Grace thoroughly enjoyed.
 After settling in Batesville, Grace was employed with Phil Webb Office Supply.